elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Notifications

-Leo also removed the intrusive "Automatic Suspend" notifications.
-Gustavo made sure critical notifications are still sent even when Do Not Disturb is active and contributed quite a bit of code cleanup in the notifications server.
-And new contributor [Sean](https://github.com/SuperRiderTH) made a fix for the option to disable sounds from notifications sent by apps that don't properly identify themselves.
+Removed the intrusive "Automatic Suspend" notifications.
+Critical notifications are still sent even when Do Not Disturb is active.

-Also [Gustavo](https://github.com/marukesu) and [Leonhard](https://github.com/leolost2605) fixed a couple issues related to Notification close behavior.